 Many people use retreat as a way to connect with new clients, and then enroll them in higher paying coaching programs after the retreat.
 This is a natural progression – client goes on retreat with you, has the best time ever, gets to see you in action and see how damn smart you are, and wants to work with you after retreat is over.
 It’s WAY easier to enrol someone after they have already worked with you, and being in the flesh with your clients builds the know/like/trust factor like whoa.
 Hellooooo full client roster after retreats!

 Retreats are a crap ton of work, but they are soooo worth it for all the benefits you receive!
-If you’re keen in learning more about how to plan your own retreats, I’m launching an online course soon that will tell you everything you need to know to plan and execute transformational and profitable retreats.
+If you’re keen in learning more about how to plan your own retreats, my online course, Your First Retreat, teaches you everything you need to know to plan and execute transformational and profitable retreats.
 It’s a go at your own pace course, so no matter when you plan to run your retreat, you can grab the course now and use it on your own timeline!

 If you’re working on creating any kind of new course that people will do online (whether it’s a freebie pdf or a paid online course), one of the biggest questions that might be coming up for you is “How do I know if this is any good?”

 The answer is simple – test it with real people and let THEM tell you whether it’s any good.
 This is called beta-testing, and you need to do it.

 Having beta testers is a NON-NEGOTIABLE part of creating an online course.